Dylan Thomas: Memorials

 Thomas's home in Laugharne, the Boathouse, is a museum run by Carmarthenshire County Council.
 His writing shed is also preserved.
 In 2004, the Dylan Thomas Prize was created in his honour, awarded to the best published writer in English under the age of 30.
 In 2005, the Dylan Thomas Screenplay Award was established.
 The prize, administered by the Dylan Thomas Centre, is awarded at the annual Swansea Bay Film Festival.
 In 1982 a plaque was unveiled in Poets' Corner, Westminster Abbey.
 The plaque is also inscribed with the last two lines of "Fern Hill".

 In 2014, the Royal Patron of The Dylan Thomas 100 Festival was Charles, Prince of Wales, who in 2013 made a recording of "Fern Hill" for National Poetry Day.

 In 2014, to celebrate the centenary of Thomas's birth, the British Council Wales undertook a year-long programme of cultural and educational works.
 Highlights included a touring replica of Thomas's work shed, Sir Peter Blake's exhibition of illustrations based on Under Milk Wood and a 36-hour marathon of readings, which included Michael Sheen and Sir Ian McKellen performing Thomas's work.
-The same year, Thomas among the ten people commemorated on a UK postage stamp issued by the Royal Mail in their "Remarkable Lives" issue.
+The same year, Thomas was among the ten people commemorated on a UK postage stamp issued by the Royal Mail in their "Remarkable Lives" issue.

-The actor Dylan Sprouse is named after him.

-Thomas is mentioned in the song "Dylan Thomas" from Better Oblivion Community Center's 2019 album.